afsc-assessments/ebswp_2023/doc/EBSpollock.md

 explicitly accounted for in the assumed Ricker stock-recruit relationship).

-Euphausiids make up a large component of the pollock diet.
-The euphausiid abundance on the Bering Sea shelf is presented as a section of the 2017 Ecosystem Considerations Chapter of the SAFE report and shows a continued decline in abundance since the peak in 2009 (for details see De Robertis et al. (2010) and Ressler et al. (2012).
-The role that the apparent recent 2009 peak abundance had in the survival of the 2008 year class of EBS pollock is interesting.
-Contrasting this with how the feeding ecology of the 2012 year class (also apparently well above average) may differ is something to evaluate in the future.

 ## EBS pollock fishery effects on the ecosystem.

 Since the pollock fishery is primarily pelagic in nature, the bycatch of non- target species is small relative to the magnitude of the fishery  (Table
 \ref{tab:nontargbycatch}).
-Jellyfish represent the largest component of the bycatch of non-target species and had averaged around 5--6 kt per year but more than doubled in 2014 but has dropped in 2015 and been about average since then.
+Jellyfish represent the largest component of the bycatch of non-target species and had averaged around 5--6 kt per year but more than doubled in 2014 but has dropped in 2015.
+The 2018 value was relatively high again.
 The data on non-target species shows a high degree of inter-annual variability, which reflects the spatial variability of the fishery and high observation error.
 This variability may reduce the ability to detect significant trends for bycatch species.